VizCopilot: Fostering Appropriate Reliance on Enterprise Chatbots with Context Visualization: VizCopilot: Prototype Design

 The generation process begins with the creation of 1,000 distinct employees with the company background, each with diverse names, titles, and descriptions of personal backgrounds and job descriptions.
-From this pool, we randomly select subsets of employees to generate emails, files, and calendar events.
+Emails, files, and calendar events are generated based on these employee profiles.
 For example, an email is generated by first choosing two employees as sender and receiver, and then generating the content based on their employee profiles.

-To maintain clean text suitable for modeling semantic similarity across all data items, we do not attempt to generate fully realistic content.
-Instead, the ``content'' field of each file is a description in text form rather than in its original format (e.g., pptx).
-Data are generated in parallel batches of 10 with temperature set to 1.
+As LLM-based chatbots rely on text fields to search and reason about data, we generate a ``content'' field of each file, which is a description in text form rather than in its original format (e.g., pptx).
+While such content may not already exist in enterprise databases, there exist mature technical solutions that can produce such content.
+Since LLM-based chatbots process text inherently, the dataset remains representative of the structure of real-world enterprise data.